Benign prostatic hyperplasia (BPH)

 Medicated (or not)

-Alpha-blockers are drugs that relax the muscles near the prostate, which relieves pressure on the urethra and allows urine to flow more easily.
-They don’t shrink the prostate.
-Alpha-blockers usually start working within a week.
+They are drugs that relax the muscles around the prostate to reduce pressure on the urethra and decrease symptoms affecting urine flow.
+They have a quick effect (24-72 hours) on urinary symptoms.
 The most common alpha-blockers used for BPH are:

 Side effects may include: